tersesystems/echopraxia/docs/usage/fieldbuilder.md

 # Field Builders

-Echopraxia lets you specify field builders whenever you want to log domain objects:
+Echopraxia lets you specify field builders whenever you want to log domain objects.

+You do this by defining your own implementation of `FieldBuilder` and then pass that field builder into your `Logger` using `withFieldBuilder`.

 ```java
 import com.tersesystems.echopraxia.api.*;